rnv-color-mcp

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0%, but description adds meaning: both parameters accept hex, CSS name, RNV brand name, or saved-palette reference.
-This significantly enhances beyond the schema's type string.
+Schema has 0% description coverage, but description adds significant meaning: both parameters accept hex, CSS name, RNV brand name, or saved-palette reference.
+This fully compensates for the missing schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.